Private Tree Protection Bylaw

 Thank you to everyone who participated in our survey and conversations throughout Phase 1.
 We've analyzed the information and summarized what we heard throughout the spring of 2023 to share in our What We Heard Phase 1 Summary.

-Opportunities for Engagement in Phase 2
+Engagement in Phase 2 ended May 27

 Interested in learning more about the options being considered for updating Guelph's private tree bylaw?